d18c7db/Gauntlet_FPGA/readme.md

 [![Gauntlet Tile](doc/images/MAME00.png)](doc/images/MAME00.png)
 [![Gauntlet Play](doc/images/MAME01.png)](doc/images/MAME01.png)

 Code will be published soon when the last few bugs have been sorted out.
-For now here is a video of the current progress:..
+For now here is a video of the current progress:
 [![Gauntlet running on FPGA](https://img.youtube.com/vi/7A2k7wLUSUU/0.jpg)](https://www.youtube.com/watch?v=7A2k7wLUSUU)

 ## Hardware